List of Avataro Sentai Donbrothers characters: Kaito Goshikida

-This incarnation of Kaito Goshikida is portrayed by Kiita Komagine (駒木根 葵汰, Komagine Kiita), who also portrayed the original Kaito Goshikida in Kikai Sentai Zenkaiger.
+This version of Kaito Goshikida is portrayed by Kiita Komagine (駒木根 葵汰, Komagine Kiita), who also portrayed the original Kaito Goshikida in Kikai Sentai Zenkaiger.

-Noto
+Nouto

 The Nouto (脳人, Nōto) are inhabitants of Ideon (イデオン) within the Nouto Layer (脳人レイヤー, Nōto Reiyā), a higher dimension formed by human thoughts that overlays with the human world.
-While dependent on human brainwaves for survival, three representatives of the Noto are sent by a mysterious group known as the "Council" to neutralize the Hitotsuki as human desires cause disruptions on their world.
-The Noto warriors' tendency to force a host's transformation into a Hitotsuki and their method for teleporting hosts into the space between dimensions that initially appeared to kill their quarry, the Noto come into conflict with the Donbrothers, which intensifies when they discover that Taro is a survivor from the Don Clan who created the Juto.
-Despite these events, the Noto trio end up forming bonds with the Donbrothers, which the Council learn of and deploy Sonoshi in an attempt to confirm it.
-Sonoshi confirmed the trio’s transgressions and are condemned as traitors for Sonoshi and their group to exterminate.
+While dependent on human brainwaves for survival, three representatives of the Nouto are sent by a mysterious group known as the "council" to neutralize the Hitotsuki as human desires cause disruptions on their world.
+The Nouto warriors' tendency to force a host's transformation into a Hitotsuki and their method for teleporting hosts into the space between dimensions that initially appeared to kill their quarry, the Nouto come into conflict with the Donbrothers, which intensifies when they discover that Taro is a survivor from the Don Clan who created the Juto.
+Despite these events, the Nouto trio end up forming bonds with the Donbrothers, which the council learn of and deploy Sonoshi in an attempt to confirm it.
+Sonoshi confirmed the trio's transgressions and are condemned as traitors for Sonoshi and their group to exterminate.

-Each Noto carries a Nouto Brace (脳人ブレス, Nōto Buresu), which they utilize to transform into their battle forms, are equipped with the Nouto Shield (脳人シールド, Nōto Shīrudo) on their chest, and can create a door on a person's forehead to determine if their Hitotsuki is about to emerge or not.
-The Noto also have a secret method that transplants a Hitotsuki on the verge of maturity from its host into another Noto who becomes the Hitotsuki's new host.
+Each member carries a Nouto Brace (脳人ブレス, Nōto Buresu), which they utilize to transform into their battle forms that are equipped with the Nouto Shield (脳人シールド, Nōto Shīrudo) on their chests, and can create a door on a person's forehead to determine if their Hitotsuki is about to emerge or not.
+The Nouto also have a secret method that transplants a Hitotsuki on the verge of maturity from its host into another Nouto who becomes the Hitotsuki's new host.